mogtofu33/drupal-composer-advanced-template/config/README.md

 This is a sample to manage all config settings and override by environment in config folders.

+More information on the offical documentation [Creating a simple split configuration: Dev modules only in dev environments](https://www.drupal.org/docs/8/modules/configuration-split/creating-a-simple-split-configuration-dev-modules-only-in-dev)

 ## Summary

 * /dev